-Collaborate with school leadership, administration, faculty and staff to ensure all auxiliary programs align with and support The Harley School’s mission and philosophy
+Collaborate with school leadership, administration, and faculty to ensure all auxiliary programs align with the school’s mission and philosophy

-Design, enhance, and expand program offerings that align with our long-term strategic auxiliary programs vision and financial objectives
+Design, enhance, and expand program offerings in alignment with the strategic auxiliary programs vision

 Annually seek and analyze input from participants and staff regarding the quality of their program experience